-In Lincolnshire recently, a restaurant owner had his Licence revoked for employing an illegal worker.
+In Lincolnshire, a restaurant owner had his Licence revoked for employing illegal workers.

-It has been discovered that the owner had been employing an illegal worker and the Licence was revoked by the Council.
+The owner had been employing an illegal worker and the Licence was revoked by the Council.
 The restaurant owner appealed this decision to a District Judge and in the Magistrates’ Court, it was established that a worker had been employed without paperwork showing he had the right to work in the UK.
-The worker had been paid cash in hand and had been paid less than the minimum wage and no PAYE records were kept and whilst tax had been deducted from the worker’s salary the restaurant owner failed to account to HMRC for the tax deducted.
+The worker had been paid cash in hand and had been paid less than the minimum wage and no PAYE records were kept and whilst tax had been deducted from the worker’s salary, the restaurant owner failed to account to HMRC for the tax deducted.

-Surprisingly the District Judge held that because prosecution proceedings hadn’t been bought and no crime and had been reported the crime prevention objective was not engaged despite the Council arguing that it was not necessary for a crime to have been reported, prosecuted or established in a Court of Law in order for the crime prevention objective to be engaged, stating the Licensing objectives were concerned with the avoidance of harm in the future.
+Surprisingly, the District Judge held that, because prosecution proceedings had not been bought and no crime and had been reported, the crime prevention objective was not engaged.
+This was despite the Council arguing that it was not necessary for a crime to have been reported, prosecuted or established in a Court of Law in order for the crime prevention objective to be engaged, stating the Licensing objectives were concerned with the avoidance of harm in the future.

 The Council appealed to the High Court and their arguments were all accepted by Mr Justice Jay.
 The Council stated there was clear evidence of the commission of criminal offences both in relation to the non-payment of the minimum wage and also tax evasion.
 As for the offence of knowingly employing an illegal worker, it was considered that given the employee couldn’t provide a National Insurance number or a tax code the clear inference was that the restaurant owner knew he was employing an illegal worker.